M.F.A. Students

 Michael Carlson

-Michael Carlson is a first-year MFA candidate in fiction.
+Michael Carlson is a second-year MFA candidate in fiction.
 He holds a BA in English from the University of Wisconsin Whitewater where he majored in creative writing.
 Michael enjoys spending time with his wife, Kameo, running marathons, taking naps after reading, and helping other drug addicts find hope in recovery.

 Carson Colenbaugh